Ten Cheapest Places to Live in Tennessee

 After Kiplinger ranked property tax bills from highest to lowest per county in Tennessee, one trend jumped out: Rural areas are the cheapest.
 You’ll typically find a more affordable lifestyle in the country than in metropolitan areas.

-So if you’re ready to see rushing rivers and quaint small towns, and are willing to travel to a city for other amusements, look into these affordable places to live in Tennessee.
+If you’re ready to see rushing rivers and quaint small towns and are willing to travel to a city for other amusements, look into these places in Tennessee.

 Note: Kiplinger used 2025 data presented by the Tax Foundation (sourced from the U.S. Census Bureau) to find the cheapest counties in Tennessee to live.